 Herniated disc surgery is seldom needed and even less often successful.
 Of all varieties of back surgery, disc-related procedures fail more often than any other type of operation.
 The reasons for failed disc surgery range greatly, from misdiagnosis to re-herniation, to procedural complications to mindbody factors.

 Conservative care generally has no hope of resolving a herniation and is therefore almost never considered a curative modality.
 The exception is modern spinal decompression; although this treatment does maintain some degree of controversy as to its safety and effectiveness, especially among traditional medical providers.

-The following tips are universally applicable to all patients who know that they have one or more herniated discs or fear that they may have an intervertebral pathology causing their pain:
+The following herniated disc tips are universally applicable to all patients who know that they have one or more disc abnormalities or fear that they may have an intervertebral pathology causing their pain:

 Always get at least one second opinion on the diagnosis of a herniated disc.
 Always get at least one second opinion on the best approach to treatment for a verified herniated disc.
 We actually recommend getting several professional opinions from different types of doctors before making any decisions about the accuracy of the diagnosis, its relation to the symptoms and the best path, if any, towards treatment.

 Learn the facts about herniated discs.
 Become educated on the topic.
 Do lots of research.
 Be mindful of the sources you are using to perform this research.
 Are you being sold to?
 Many sources are trying push a particular treatment, product or agenda.
 Be watchful of marketing in the guise of objective advice.